The expectation is that AI models are ‘set and forget,’ but that’s not the case.

 If it were, the model shouldn’t suffer any performance loss because the data it’s predicting is from the same distribution as the data used for training.

 However, when your model exists in a changing, dynamic environment that involves many variables (some that you won’t always be able to control), it’s inevitable that the performance of your model will change too.

 This change can impact the accuracy of the AI onboard your Smart Video Doorbell and HomeCam products.

 Drift refers to a change in distribution that occurs over time.
 To measure drift, statistical measurements are used to determine the distance between distributions.

-There are 4 main categories of drift to look out for in your production model, each of which Xailient’s Orchestrait platform can identify and manage.
+There are 4 different types of drift to look out for in your production model, each of which Xailient’s Orchestrait platform can identify and manage.

-The 4 main categories of drift include model drift, concept drift, data drift, and upstream drift.
+The 4 different types of drift include model drift, concept drift, data drift, and upstream drift.